Butterflies, moths and other invertebrates

 Over the last thirty years, since the Down was created from former farmland, butterfly species have become established by natural means (that is, resident species which are common in the Cambridge area have spread into it).
 Regular surveys of the butterfly population are undertaken using the formal ‘Transect Method’ of monitoring.
 Through the summer months the same areas of Magog Down are walked regularly, counting the butterflies that fall within a 5m square around the surveyor.

-Here you will find names and photos of the amazing range of butterflies to be seen at the Down, including information on where and when you might see them.
+The countryside of Magog Down provides a mosaic of butterfly habitats.
+This leaflet provides names and photos of the amazing range of butterflies to be seen at the Down, including information on where and when you might see them.

 Hedgerows and woodland shrub margins provide a profusion of plants, shrubs and trees where many species of butterfly feed and breed, also offering shelter from wind, sun traps for basking and shade for species that prefer partial sunlight.
 Hedgerows also link habitat areas, providing butterflies with protection and nectar when they are moving across open areas.
 Some butterflies hibernate in hedges, while some individual male butterflies establish ‘territories’ along sections of hedgerow.